mmdagent-ex/site-doc/content.en/docs/86_messages.md

 Starts text display with a style.
 If already displayed, swap its text.
 It will disappear when **CAPTION_STOP** is issued or after the time specified with `duration`.

+(v1.0.2) Specify "file.lrc" instead of text to start playing .lrc file as captions.

 - First argument: New alias name
 - Second argument: Style name.
-Either one defined in **CAPTION_SETSTYLE** or "_default"
+Either one defined in **CAPTION_SETSTYLE**, or "_default" (v1.0.2)
 - Third argument: The text to display.
 If it includes a space, surround it with "".
-You can also use "\n" to break lines.
+You can also use "\n" to break lines. (v1.0.2) or LRC file path (file.lrc)
 - Fourth argument: Text size
 - Fifth argument: Left/right position of the display.
 Specify either CENTER, LEFT, RIGHT
 - Sixth argument: Up/down position of the display.
 Use relative values where the bottom of the screen is 0.0 and the top is 1.0